montanonic/computour/src/lispy/parsing.md

     }
 }
 ```
-Let's start a test suite to verify our implementation.
+Let's start a test suite in our same file to verify our implementation.
 ```rust
 #[cfg(test)]
 mod tests {